-Who doesn’t love quaint towns??
-If you are in Italy or traveling there anytime soon, this list is a keeper.
-You will feel blessed to be in a country with so many varied choices of charming towns.
+Who doesn’t love quaint Italian villages and towns??
+If you are in Italy or traveling there anytime soon, here’s a list of 10 charming and scenic small towns.
 Although this list is not exhaustive, it certainly includes many of my favorites.
-I will keep adding more to this list as and when I can.
-If you have any favorites, feel free to share more small towns in Italy.
+Hope you enjoy!

 10 Charming Small Towns in Italy